On the Entropy Calibration of Language Models: Introduction

 \section{Introduction}

-We study entropy calibration, which asks whether a language model's entropy over generations matches its log loss on human text.
-This definition is a natural notion of calibration for generative tasks, and is much more challenging than calibration for classification tasks because the output space is exponentially large.
-While we will discuss this definition in more detail later, one basic requirement for calibration is that the model's entropy per step should be stable over the generation.\blfootnote{https://github.com/stevenxcao/entropy-calibration}
+We study entropy calibration, which asks whether a language model's entropy over generations matches its log loss on human text.\blfootnote{https://github.com/stevenxcao/entropy-calibration} This definition is a natural notion of calibration for generative tasks, and is more challenging than calibration for classification tasks because the output space is exponentially large. \citet{braverman2020calibration} were the first to study entropy calibration in language models, and they found that models are miscalibrated: entropy per step for model generations increases with the length of the document, in contrast with log loss on human text which is roughly flat over the length of the document~\citep{genzel-charniak-2002-entropy,verma-etal-2023-revisiting}.
+Entropy calibration can be thought of as a quantitative formalization of the well-known ``error accumulation'' or ``teacher forcing'' problem: entropy rises when the model generates erroneous tokens which are fed back into the context, derailing the generation~\citep[also see Appendix~\ref{appendix:additional}]{williams1989learning,Ranzato2015SequenceLT,basu2021mirostatneuraltextdecoding, hewitt-etal-2022-truncation}.
+Therefore, we study entropy calibration to gain fundamental insights into improving generation quality.

-Unfortunately, autoregressive language models are not stable.
-Entropy calibration was first studied by \citet{braverman2020calibration}, who found that language models have entropy per step increasing as generations grow longer.
-This entropy blowup is accompanied by an increase in generation errors, as is also observed in \citet{basu2021mirostatneuraltextdecoding}.
-While entropy calibration specifically is not well studied, generation instability more broadly has been the subject of many papers~\citep{williams1989learning,Ranzato2015SequenceLT,Welleck2019NeuralTG}.
-From this line of work has emerged a suite of distribution truncation techniques, which have become standard practice in language model sampling~\citep{fan-etal-2018-hierarchical,holtzman2020curious,hewitt-etal-2022-truncation}.
-These techniques suppress low probability tokens to improve quality at the cost of diversity~\citep{hashimoto-etal-2019-unifying,zhang-etal-2021-trading}.

-It is not fully satisfying that to make generation stable, we must sacrifice diversity.
-Diversity is especially important for difficult tasks where we must aggregate multiple answers~\citep{wang2024mixtureofagentsenhanceslargelanguage,brown2024largelanguagemonkeysscaling}, as well as for synthetic data generation, which has seen a resurgence of interest as the community has begun worrying about running out of internet data~\citep{wang-etal-2023-self-instruct,gunasekar2023textbooksneed,maini-etal-2024-rephrasing}.
-Therefore, it is natural to ask: do we expect generation stability to improve with scale?
+To correct error accumulation and calibrate the model, it has become standard practice to truncate the next token distribution~\citep{fan-etal-2018-hierarchical,holtzman2020curious,hewitt-etal-2022-truncation}, suppressing low probability tokens to improve quality at the cost of diversity~\citep{hashimoto-etal-2019-unifying,zhang-etal-2021-trading}.
+This solution is not satisfying: diversity is especially important for difficult tasks where we must aggregate multiple answers~\citep{wang2024mixtureofagentsenhanceslargelanguage,brown2024largelanguagemonkeysscaling}, as well as for synthetic data generation, which has seen a resurgence of interest as the community has begun worrying about running out of internet data~\citep{wang-etal-2023-self-instruct,gunasekar2023textbooksneed,maini-etal-2024-rephrasing}.
+Therefore, it is natural to ask: do we expect miscalibration to improve with scale?
 If not, is it at least theoretically possible to calibrate without sacrificing diversity?

 To build intuition, we first study a simplified theoretical setting, where instability comes from the fact that the model might generate a token that it saw only a few times during training.
 This unfamiliar token then derails subsequent steps when it is fed back into the context autoregressively.
 Drawing on classic results, we calculate a scaling exponent capturing how quickly the probability of generating a rare token decreases with the number of training examples~\citep{good-1953-population,karlin-1967-central}.
 We find that this exponent depends on how heavy-tailed the data distribution is: in particular, for power law exponents close to 1, as is typical for human text~\citep{zipf-1936-psycho,zipf-1949-human}, the scaling exponent is close to 0.
 Therefore, this setup predicts that stability in generation improves very slowly with scale.